 The IGIS has received thousands of complaints and queries about delays in the processing of security assessments for visa applicants.
-The IGIS has also received a more limited number of complaints and queries concerning delays in the processing of security assessments for citizenship applications.
+The IGIS has also received a smaller number of complaints and queries concerning delays in the processing of security assessments for citizenship applications.
 Only a very small percentage of these have been caused by errors resulting in a delay in the completion of the security assessment.

 In order to provide assurance to the public that ASIO is managing the processing of security assessments for visa and citizenship applicants with legality and propriety, we maintain ongoing contact with ASIO staff and management to monitor ASIO’s security processes and assessment practices.